inspiringsource/aws-solutions-architect/docs/Exam Prep - AWS CSAA/Walkthrough/Exercise2.md

 6. Click on "Add storage" and adjust as desired, then click on "Add Tag" and provide a name for the instance, in this case "new-instance".
 7. Click on "Configure Security Group" button.
 8. Click on "Create a new security group" button.
-9. Provide a name for the security group, in this case "practice-sg" and add the rule "HTTP/80".
+9. Provide a name for the security group, in this case `practice-sg` and add the rule "HTTP/80".
 10. Scroll donw and add User Data to install Apache and PHP.
 ```bash
 #!/bin/bash